Garmin or Fitbit?

 Before we look at models, let’s take a quick overview of both brands, as they are similar.
 However, there are some significant differences too.

 If you’re someone who loves sport, Garmin might be your preferred choice.
 However, if you’re more of a casual sportsperson or just looking to track your sleep or your steps, then Fitbit offers everything you need.
+Compare all the Fitbit models in our model comparison page.

 If that was all there was to it, the choice would be simple.
 However, Garmin offers more features and devices with something to suit every price range.
 They are a great choice with someone new to trackers looking for something long-lasting.
+To compare all the current Garmin Models – see here.

 With so many different considerations, we’ve broken down the main features of trackers.
 These are key areas in order to compare Garmin and Fitbit effectively.